-Refusal of a notification of nomination or offer of direct let that is deemed suitable for the household will be suspended from the register for a period of 12 months from the date of the second suitable offer, unless the applicant is or lacks mental capacity, excluding Band 1 applicants - See 4.12.2.
+Refusal of a notification of nomination or offer of direct let

-4.12 Any applicant who has unreasonably refused two properties following a notification of a proposed letting from a nomination or direct let by the council or a registered provider (either by telephone, email or letter)

-4.12.1 Any applicant in Band 1 receives one offer of suitable accommodation.
-Any applicant in Band 1 who has unreasonably refused one offer of suitable accommodation following a notification of a proposed letting from a nomination or direct let by the council or a registered provider (either by telephone, email or letter) is suspended from the register for a period of 12 months from the date of the second suitable offer, unless the applicant lacks mental capacity.
-It is the council's decision in the particular case whether the offer of accommodation is suitable.
-These decisions carry a right of appeal.
+- 4.12 Excluding housing applicants in Band 1, any applicant who has unreasonably refused two suitable offers of homes following a formal written offer received by the applicant by email or letter from the council or a registered provider in a 12 month period will be suspended from the Housing Register for a period of 12 months from the date of the second suitable offer, unless the applicant lacks capacity.
+It is the council's decision in the particular cases whether the offers of accommodation are suitable to meet the applicant's housing need.
+The decision in relation to suitability and the decision to suspend each carry a right of appeal. - 4.12.1 Any applicant in Band 1 receives one offer of suitable accommodation.
+Any applicant in Band 1 who has unreasonably refused one offer of a home which would have been suitable for their household following a formal written offer received by the applicant by email or letter from the council or a registered provider is suspended from the Housing Register for a period of 12 months, unless the applicant lacks capacity.
+It is the council's decision in the particular case whether the offer of accommodation is suitable to meet the applicant's housing need.
+The decision in relation to suitability and the decision to suspend each carry a right of appeal.

-4.12.2 Autobids are automatic bids placed on vacant properties that meet the needs of an applicant who is not able to place bids themselves.
-Any applicant placing bids automatically by use of the autobid feature of the computer system would not be excluded for refusing suitable properties, unless s/he is in Band 1.

-4.12.3 Automatic bids will be placed for any applicant in Band 1 after 3 months in the band because the household is in acute housing need and will have restricted reasons for refusal relating to suitability - see 4.12.1.
+- 4.12.2 Autobids are automated bids placed on vacant properties that meet the needs of a housing applicant who is not able to place bids themselves and who has no friend, relative or personal representative to help them to place bids.
+Any applicant placing bids automatically by use of the autobid feature of the computer system would not be excluded for refusing suitable properties, except where the applicant is in Band 1 in any housing need category or in Band 2 in the relief duty category where the council has accepted a relief duty under 189B (1). - 4.12.3 At the council's discretion, automated bids will be placed for any applicant in Band 1 or in Band 2 in the relief duty category to help the customer to move in a timely way to suitable accommodation.
+Applicants in these needs categories are in acute housing need so, whilst this limits applicants' choice, it is reasonable to limit choice to achieve a move to suitable accommodation.